Franimal/MapDisplayUtils/README.md

 Things to implement:

-Translating the map
+Translating the map\n
-Zooming the map
+Zooming the map\n
-Rotating the map
+Rotating the map\n
-Getting a screen point from a given coordinate
+Getting a screen point from a given coordinate\n